dmbrownlee/demo/networkplus/labfiles/lab15-2/README.md

 		[x] Require ipv4
 		[x]Automatically Connect

 	b.
 Next we will Activate the interface, to do this navigate back to the home screen of nmtui.
-One we are at the main page you should see, `Acctivate a Connection` select that to enter the menu options.
+Once we are at the main page you should see, `Acctivate a Connection` select that to enter the menu options.
 Next we will want to  highlight the interface and pressing <Activate>.
 This should activate the interface without rebooting
+		Note: The interface should have a * by it to endicate it is active, Ex; * enp0s3

 	c.
 Next we can change the hostname if you wish by navigating back to the main screen in nmtui.
 I changed mine to serve1.localdomain.
 Finally we can hit okay to save our changes